Extra support for Aboriginal and Torres Strait Islander communities

 In emergencies, receiving information early can help protect people, property and the environment.
 AusAlert sends near‑instant emergency messages to compatible mobile devices like mobile phone, tablets and smartwatches.

-AusAlert can help First Nations communities:
+AusAlert can help Aboriginal and Torres Strait Islander communities:

 • prepare, understand and coordinate response to emergencies such as bushfires, cyclones and floods